-A pass for Language Acquisition 2: From Sratch to Print (or an equivalent introductory course on academic writing).
+A pass for Language Acquisition 1 or an equivalent introductory course on academic writing.

-Knowledge and understanding of theories on academic writing and the ability to apply these theories.
+Knowledge of theories on academic writing and the ability to apply these theories

 Mode of instruction

-Language Acquisition 6: Academic writing in theory and practice: Reading materials will be available from Blackboard.
+Language Acquisition 6: Academic writing in theory and practice.
+[Texts and assignments on Blackboard]

 Registration Studeren à la carte and Contractonderwijs